 Lotions and creams are made by emulsifying together a water solution and an oil solution, using a wax or other emulsifier to help keep them together.
 Adding water and other liquids to your lotions and creams makes them lighter and hydrating, but it has the disadvantage of being a breeding ground for bacteria.
 (Just think how quickly a fresh fruit or vegetable goes bad in comparison with a dried one whose moisture has been removed.)

-To help make my homemade deodorant last longer without needing to add preservatives, I added vitamin E to the oily part, and I added matcha powder to the liquid part.
+I was mainly relying on the high pH from the baking soda to help make my homemade deodorant last longer without needing to add preservatives.
+To prolong the shelf life further, though, I added vitamin E to the oily part, and I added matcha powder to the liquid part.
+Honestly, that isn't necessarily a great idea because it isn't a preservative, but I figured anything that would make the deodorant more inhospitable to microbes would be welcome.

-Green tea, in the form of matcha powder, has lots of antioxidants, it’s anti-inflamatory, and it makes the deodorant a beautiful shade of green!
-I loved it so much in my old recipe that I had to use it again here!
+Green tea, in the form of matcha powder, has lots of antioxidants, it's anti-inflamatory, and it makes the deodorant a beautiful shade of green!
+I loved it so much in my old recipe that I had to use it again here.
+Powders in anhydrous products like this one (something that only uses oils and waxes, and no water) also seem to help with the glide factor.
+All of that said, you most certainly can leave it out of the recipe!

 As for the old recipe with baking soda that I wanted to share with you once upon a time…